edertone/TurboDepot/README.md

 - All the library configuration is centralized on a single JSON file (not mandatory)
 - Super easy ORM: Save, read, list, filter, and manipulate application DB objects without caring about writing SQL queries (plain SQL can still be executed when necessary)
+- Database tables and columns are created automatically when new properties are defined on the objects being saved.
 - All the stored database or file system elements are saved in a human-readable way, so you can still easily manipulate them outside of this library at any time
 - Write and read to log files and manage their lifetime and space usage
 - Save, read, list, and manage users, their permissions, tokens login, and security checks